 316 - Economic DevelopmentThis course focuses on the economic factors and processes that can contribute to economic growth and development.
 Topics covered include: the role of population growth, free markets vs. market controls, the role of education, sources of capital for development (domestic saving vs. foreign investment) and the impact of government economic policies (fiscal and monetary).
 The course examines economies in Africa, Asia, and Latin America to communicate the enormity and complexity of the task of economic development.

 321 - Money and BankingPrinciples of money and the monetary system; commercial bank and thrift operations; central banking and monetary management.
-Prerequisites: ECON 203 and ECON 204.
+Prerequisite: ECON 203 and ECON 204.

 331 - International EconomicsStudies the influence on economic activity of free international trade, tariffs, trade blocs, exchange rate systems, and immigration policies.
 Examines international institutions such as cartels, multinational corporations, and common market systems.
 Prerequisite: ECON 203.